TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.ShopifyPlugin/README.md

 # Accept Bitcoin in Shopify with BTCPay Server

-Introducing BTCPay Server for Shopify – open-source payment gateway that enables you accept bitcoin payments directly on your website or stores from customers with no fee.
+Introducing BTCPay Server for Shopify â€“ open-source payment gateway that enables you accept bitcoin payments directly on your website or stores from customers with no fee.

 Our integration with Shopify allows you connect your self-hosted BTCPay Server with your [Shopify store](https://www.shopify.com/), enabling you accept Bitcoin payments swiftly and securely.